M-Moshi/UNLV-NPM-Candida-auris/amplicon_sequencing/README.md

-# UNLV Lab of Neuogenetics and Precision Medicine Amplicon Pipeline
+# UNLV Lab of Neuogenetics and Precision Medicine Wastewater Amplicon Pipeline

 A robust and parallelized bioinformatics pipeline for processing paired-end amplicon sequencing data (e.g., for SARS-CoV-2 or other targeted sequencing).

-This pipeline takes raw FASTQ files and performs trimming, alignment, primer sequence removal, variant calling, and generates comprehensive quality control reports.
+This pipeline takes raw FASTQ files and performs trimming, alignment, primer sequence removal, variant calling, and generates comprehensive quality control and varaint annotation reports.

 ## Pipeline Workflow